 As mentioned previously, some of the questions in the Decision Making subtest can be tricky if you’re unsure of them; therefore, it’s vital that you’re familiar with the types of questions you’ll receive and how to answer them.
-Focusing on practice questions and practice tests during your UCAT preparations will support you to understand what the subtest involves and how to approach it.
+Focusing on practice questions and practice tests during your UCAT preparations will support you in understanding what the subtest involves and how to approach it.

 To ensure that you’re fully prepared for the exam, you should practice all six types of questions that you'll encounter.
-In addition to this, to gain more from your preparations, you should aim to identify the types of questions which you find more challenging and dedicate additional time to those.
-Our adaptive question bank can help you with this, by automatically identifying your strengths and weaknesses, and ensuring that you spend time developing the areas which are likely to have the biggest impact on your UCAT Decision Making score.
+In addition to this, to gain more from your preparations, you should aim to identify the types of questions you find more challenging and dedicate additional time to those.
+The free, adaptive Medibuddy question bank automatically identifies these for you and ensures that you spend time developing the areas which are likely to have the biggest impact on your UCAT Decision Making score.

 As well as practice questions and tests, brushing up on your maths skills will help you with the Decision Making section.
 The UCAT website suggests that you specifically focus on revising probability and Venn diagrams, which are needed for the probabilistic reasoning and Venn diagrams questions.